CasTruyers/cppProject/evaluation.md

 ## evaluation

-Everything in **bold** is done.

-anything *cursive* is (i think) feasible to do in project.

-mah goal -> 30 points

 40% of exam

-max 40 points
+current: 29/40

 <hr>

-- *useful and correct inheritance (explain why)* -> no child class in this project
-- useful and correct multiple inheritance (explain why)
-- correct base class
-- correct abstract base class
-- useful virtual function
-- useful proven (dynamic) polymorphism
-- *correct protections*
-- everything in one or more self-made namespace(s)

-- *correctly using const in almost all places (almost everywhere possible)*
+## To-Do

 - *dynamic memory allocation (new)*
 - *dynamic memory removing (delete)*
+- *correct and useful usage of command line parameters* **(Want to print highscore?)**

+## Polymorphism
+- useful and correct inheritance -> no child class in this project
+- useful and correct multiple inheritance -> no child class in this project
+- correct base class -> no child class in this project
+- correct abstract base class -> no child class in this project
+- useful virtual function -> no child class in this project
+- useful proven (dynamic) polymorphism -> no child class in this project
+- correct protections -> no child class in this project

+## Too much work
+- everything in one or more self-made namespace(s)
+- correctly using const in almost all places (almost everywhere possible)
 - useful string class usage
 - useful container class
 - useful operator overloading